 This course is an introduction to the study of concepts, theories, data and models of anthropological archaeology that contribute to our knowledge of the human past.
 The course includes a discussion of the nature of scientific inquiry; the history and interdisciplinary nature of archaeological research; dating techniques; methods of survey, excavation, analysis, and interpretation; cultural resource management; professional ethics; and selected cultural sequences.
-Recommended Course Preparation: Eligibility for ENG 1A

-ANTR 3 CULTURAL ANTHROPOLOGY
+ANTR 3 CULTURAL ANTHROPOLOGY 3.0 Units